rad03i2/python-toolbox/docs/command-line-usage.md

 ## Use a separate sample directory

 Keep a small directory of disposable sample files for trying commands.
 Include an empty text file, a filename with spaces, and two files with identical contents.

+## Capture read-only output

+Text reports can be redirected to a file: `python text_stats.py notes.txt > stats.txt`.
+Choose a new output path because shell redirection replaces an existing output file.